AvishayMamrud/votingApp/README.md

 # votingApp
-once done it will be web/mobile app for creating surveys and voting on them. modular, robust, scalable, and quick (hopefully).
+once done, it will be a web/mobile app for creating surveys and voting on them. modular, robust, scalable, and quick (hopefully).